 Just like a picture frame enhances the beauty of a painting, the frame of a glass grandfather clock plays a crucial role in its overall appearance.
 It is like the backbone of the clock, providing a sturdy structure that holds the glass casing and clock mechanism in place.

 Wooden frames are a classic choice that can add warmth and elegance to a room.
-There are plenty of wood varieties to choose from, including rich walnut, sturdy oak, luxurious cherry, and elegant mahogany.
+Often crafted from select hardwoods, there are plenty of wood varieties to choose from, including rich walnut, sturdy oak, luxurious cherry, and elegant mahogany.
 The wood can have a polished finish or painted finish.
-One of distinctive features of a wooden case is carved details that are used as decorative elements.
+One of the distinctive features of a wooden case is the carved details that are used as decorative elements.

 Metal frames, on the other hand, can offer a more contemporary look to a glass grandfather clock.
 Using various metals like brass, chrome, and stainless steel can provide a grand and contemporary touch to glass grandfather clocks.
 The durability of the metal makes it resistant to wear and tear, making it a practical and long-lasting option.
 To give the frame different textures and finishes, the metal can be fashioned polished or brushed.
 The use of metal frames can also provide a minimalist and uncluttered look, suitable for modern interiors.